The Evil Touch

 The Evil Touch is an Australian television series, originally broadcast in Australia in 1973 and produced by Amalgamated Pictures Australasia in association with Olola Productions Australia.
 An anthology series, each episode had a self-contained story usually in a thriller or horror style, and often with a twist ending.
 Subjects explored included the occult, science fiction, murder schemes, and whodunits.
 Each episode had a new cast of guest actors playing new characters, although several guest stars appeared in more than one episode.

 Overview

 The series was produced by American producer Mende Brown and partly funded by the Nine Network.
 A key feature was the involvement of internationally known actors.
 Some were lured to Australia to participate in the show by also being allowed to direct an episode.
-Supporting roles were filled by Australian actors.
-Although Australian television was still in black and white in 1973, to aid international marketability this series was shot entirely in colour, and on film.
+Supporting roles were portrayed by Australian actors.
+Despite Australian television being in black and white in 1973, this series was produced entirely in color and on film to enhance its international appeal.

-Each episode was introduced by Anthony Quayle who appeared in a darkened studio surrounded by unearthly golden smoke imagery, frequently reminding viewers that "there is a touch of evil in all of us".
-He returned to provide the epilogue to each installment, always wishing viewers "pleasant dreams".
+Each episode was introduced by Anthony Quayle, who appeared in a darkened studio surrounded by unearthly golden smoke imagery, frequently reminding viewers that "there is a touch of evil in all of us".
+He returned to provide the epilogue to each instalment, always wishing viewers "pleasant dreams".